viluon/afx/README.md

 # afx

-This thing is my attempt at a soundboard program.
+This thing is my attempt at a soundboard program. afx currently runs on Windows, Linux, and macOS, you can [download it here](https://github.com/viluon/afx/releases/tag/latest).
+New versions are not backwards-compatible, this will change with afx v1.0.0.
+I can only reliably test the Linux build for now, so support for other platforms is on a best-effort basis.
+Please help me improve afx by [opening an issue](https://github.com/viluon/afx/issues/new) when you encounter a bug!

 https://user-images.githubusercontent.com/7235381/204112926-93e98e67-3e9c-4bbb-be89-b4468943da80.mp4